thalsi/Lean-markdown/README.md

 17. What is extended syntax in Markdown?
 List 13 features.
 18. How do you create a table and perform table alignment in Markdown?
 19. How do you write a fenced code block in Markdown?
 List 2 methods.
-20. How do you write the phrase "My Great Heading" as a heading in Markdown?
+20. How do you write the phrase Heading IDs in Markdown?
 21. How do you write a definition list in Markdown?
 22. How do you write strikethrough text in Markdown?
 23. How do you write a task list in Markdown?